mas2020-python/pycryptex/README.md

 PyCryptex encryption works with symmetric or asymmetric algorithms based on the arguments passed.
 To the standard encryption/decryption ``pycryptex`` uses RSA keys pair.
 In particular, it encrypts using the public key of the user and decrypts using the private key.
-For better performance ``pycryptex`` behind the scene uses for encryption and decryption the AES algorithm.
+For better performance ``pycryptex`` behind the scene uses the AES algorithm.
 The RSA keys are used to encrypt and decrypt the random key generated and stored as header to the file.
 In this way the performance are definitely better on a large file (a 256 bit AES random key is used).